lumpy skin disease

 Any biting fly could theoretically transmit a poxvirus after an interrupted feed on a viraemic host.
 The virus has been recovered from Stomoxys and Biomyia spp. in South Africa, and Stomoxys have been shown to be capable of transmitting Capripox viruses.
 Mosquitoes have been found feeding upon cattle in huge numbers in epizootics and are capable of transmitting many viruses by mechanical means (Chihota et al., 2001).
 Tabanids, Culicoides and Glossina spp. may all have the potential to transmit LSD, as all feed voraciously upon domestic cattle (Weiss, 1968; Kitching and Mellor, 1986; Carn and Kitching, 1995).

-Recently, new evidence has been published reporting a possible role for hard ticks in the transmission of LSDV (Tuppurainen et al., 2011).
+Evidence has been published reporting a possible role for hard ticks in the transmission of LSDV (Tuppurainen et al., 2011).
 The study showed molecular evidence of transstadial and transovarial transmission of LSDV by Rhipicephalus (Boophilus) decoloratus ticks, and mechanical or intrastadial transmission by Rhipicephalus appendiculatus and Amblyomma hebraeum ticks.
+It is thought that the ubiquitous, synanthropic house fly, Musca domestica, may also play a role in LSDV transmission, but this has not yet been tested in a clinical setting (Sprygin et al., 2019).

 Inter-seasonal or inter-epizootic maintenance